 Supported DXF entities include Arc, Circle, Dimension, Ellipse, Face, Line, LWpolyline, Mesh, MText, Point, Polyline, Solid, Spline, and Text.

-Once imported, several features are available to help customize, visualize, and compare your site against the design file:
+Once imported, several features are available to help customize, visualize, and compare your site against the design file.
+Use the action tools to Fly to Layer, Clamp Layer to Ground, Rename, Apply Vertical Offset, or Archive Layer.

 Use Compare to Design to measure the volume between your latest survey data and the design surface.